bay3s/reinforce-rl/readme.md

 	- Actor-Critic which is a variation of policy gradient algorithms does care.
 - REINFORCE also does not care about the markov assumption.
 - REINFORCE is an on-policy algorithm and can be used for discrete and continuous environment.
+- Additional notes on the original paper "Gradient-Following Algorithms for Connectionist RL (Williams, 1992)" can be found <a href="https://github.com/bay3s/reinforce-rl/blob/main/original-paper.md">here</a>.

 #### Policy $\pi_\theta$